scoverage/.github/profile/README.md

 `scoverage` features/repositories ...

-- [scalac-scoverage-plugin][] - the compiler plugin for Scala 2 and lots of other utilities (e.g. the report writers) that is used by the tools
+- [scalac-scoverage-plugin][] - the compiler plugin for Scala 2 and lots of other utilities (e.g. the report writers) that are used by the tools
 - [sbt-scoverage][] - the [sbt][] plugin
 - [gradle-scoverage][] - the [gradle][] plugin
 - [maven-scoverage-plugin][] - the [maven][]